nickytonline/a11y-twitter/README.md

 # a11y-twitter

 Small changes to how you use Twitter to promote Tweeting in an accessible manner.
-For now all the extension does is prompt you to add alt text before you Tweet.
+For now, it will only prompt once per Tweet to add alt text to an attachment before you Tweet.

 Simple but effective. 😎

 ## Installation for local development